 Quote from Dr. Karen Buckingham, an Auckland obstetrician and gynaecologist: ‘And because human pregnancy is a relatively inefficient process, approximately 50% of all conceptions fail – with most miscarriages going unrecognised because they occur before or with a woman’s next expected period.’
 (Next Magazine June 2012.)

 The World Health Organisation defines miscarriage as ‘the spontaneous abortion of an embryo or fetus weighing 500 grams or less, which typically corresponds to a fetal gestational age of 20 to 22 weeks or less’.
 Miscarriage in New Zealand is defined as a pregnancy that ends spontaneously before 20 weeks, the baby not usually being born alive and weighing under 400g.

 Just knowing 70% of fertilized eggs die before they are 6 days old can help miscarriage make more sense.
-As we learn about conception and the critical stages of a baby’s development and how much can go wrong, we can further appreciate what a little miracle a baby really is.
-Not something we probably want to know when we are grieving, however, do be reassured that in fact most couples do go on to have a family, not as seemingly easy as some parents perhaps.
+As we learn about conception and the critical stages of a baby’s development (e.g. A 3 week old embryo has formed the cells that control the beat of the heart) and how much else can go wrong, we can further appreciate what a little miracle a baby really is.

 Miscarriage affects one in every four women.
 The highest risk period is between 4 and 6 weeks.
 Once 8 or 9 weeks are reached and the baby's heart beat is seen on a scan there is only a 4% to 5% chance of miscarriage, depending on the speed of the heart-beat.
 It should be 120 to 160 times per minute.
 (BMP) The risk then drops to between 5% and 8% and continues to drop as the pregnancy proceeds.